COVID-19 Testing & Mitigation Program

 RHCCTM funding can be used for community education on topics such as: healthy operations, preparing for when someone gets sick, testing promotion and confidence building, quarantine, isolation, when you can be around others, and post-COVID conditions.
 It also can be used to promote healthy behaviors that prevent the spread of COVID-19.
 Partial salary of care coordinators and educators of COVID-19 testing and mitigation efforts are permissible.

-This may also include marketing components if you educate your patients on COVID testing, mitigation, etc. through newspaper, for example.
+This may also include marketing components if you educate your patients on COVID testing, mitigation, etc. through newspaper advertisements/articles, for example.

 What are some ways I can retrofit my facility to better mitigate COVID-19?